7 Steps to Identify a Target Market for Your Online Business

 SpyFu or Moat.
 And don’t underestimate the power of Google.
 Google Trends and the keyword tool in Adwords can also be helpful because they tell you how many people search for different terms each month.
 When you know how many people are searching for you, it helps you understand your market size, and which terms are most likely to resonate with your target market.

 “Find your competition and then what sets you apart — that’s what you’re going to use in your messaging,” Lantz says.
-“Competition is everything because if you can’t stand out the from competition, then you won’t have space in the marketplace.
+“Competition is everything because if you can’t stand out from the competition, then you won’t have space in the marketplace.
 A lot of people have the same types of services or products available.
 What makes you different and what is it that you’re going to deliver?”

-Step #4: Conduct Primary Research
+Step No. 4: Conduct Primary Research

 From focus groups to surveys, there are plenty of ways to do your research.
 Deciding which method is best for you should be determined by the type of business you have, as well as its stage.